hearthandsinc/challenges/ios/readme.md

 ## Why this challenge?

 Heart Hands is operating with a small team of talented people.
-We are looking for seasoned engineers with strong technical foundation, deep knowledge of their technical stack, and good product intuitions, that enjoy working on consumer apps.
+We are looking for seasoned engineers with a strong technical foundation, deep knowledge of their technical stack, and good product intuitions, that enjoy working on consumer apps.

 This challenge has been designed to give a glimpse of what it might be like when joining the team.
 And the kind of technical challenges we face and care about.